Fast Exact k-Means, k-Medians and Bregman Divergence Clustering in 1D: Extending to More Distance Measures

-In this section we show how our algorithm generalizes to any Bregman Divergence.
 First, let us remind ourselves what a Bregman Divergence and a Bregman Clustering is.
 Let $f$ be a differentiable real-valued strictly convex function.
 The Bregman Divergence $D_f$ defined by $f$ is defined as

-\paragraph{Bregman Clustering.} The Bregman Clustering problem as defined in \cite{Banerjee:jmlr}, is to find a clustering, $\M=\{\mu_1,...,\mu_k\}$, that minimize
+\paragraph{Bregman Clustering.} The Bregman Clustering problem as defined in \cite{Banerjee:jmlr}, is to find a set of centers, $\M=\{\mu_1,...,\mu_k\}$, that minimizes

 Notice that the cluster center is the second argument of the Bregman Divergence.
 This is important since Bregman Divergences are not in general symmetric.